-If you are interested in visiting the weavers here in Tarutung, you can combine your visit to see some tourist destinations here, such as the Salib Kasih, a large cross on the highest hill with a great view to Tarutung town.
+If you are interested in visiting the weavers here in Tarutung, you can combine your visit to see some tourist destinations here, such as the Salib Kasih, a large cross on the highest hill with a great view of Tarutung town.
 You can also visit Aek Rangat si Poholon up the hills, a hot water natural pool famous for its medicinal properties.
 Some of the old churches of Indonesia can also be found here in Tarutung.
 Tarutung market is also a great place for hunting old Ulos Batak, but you need to be there very early in the morning to find some good bargains.

 If you have any queries related to this blog, please do not hesitate to contact me.
 Visit Tarutung, you won’t be disappointed.
 The region offers many amazing spots to explore.
 Please visit the gallery below to view more images on songket Tarutung.

 Horas, horas, horas.